 You don't have to believe in the law of attraction to create a vision board.
 Create a vision board or a poster board with the goals you want to achieve and the steps you’re taking to achieve them.
 This can be a lifesaver when you’re feeling overwhelmed.
 Even if your current jobs are not in the same field as the one you want to pursue in the future, they are nonetheless important to developing your skills.

 For example, if you are a cashier now but you want to be a doctor, you can note down on your vision board that the job is teaching you important skills, like how to stay calm under pressure or how to deal with difficult people.
 Whatever your situation, describing how your current jobs are helping you move closer to your goals can be very motivating.

 Juggling 2 Part-time Jobs Starts with Being Organized

 Though this seems to be the same thing as creating a schedule that you stick to, it’s not.
 Being organized is more about automating and streamlining any daily or weekly tasks.
 It starts with simple things such as automating monthly bills and having a set grocery list.
 Something as easy as prepping your dinners makes a huge difference when finals are around the corner and you have to take on an extra shift.

 Hopefully, after reading this you feel like you’re well-equipped to take on that second job.
-Though making money moves should never be prioritized over your studies, there are ways to make it work!

 Need help finding a job?
 Check out College Life Work for the latest posts and offers from our partners!